Germany: 1,200 right-wing extremists licensed to own weapons | DW | 02.02.2021

 The authorities also replied to a question regarding the use of weapons in the proximity of hostels for asylum-seekers.
 The Interior Ministry listed 24 incidents of far-right "politically motivated crime" in 2019 — largely involving the use of air and gas-propelled guns and warning pistols.

-Last year, seven such incidents were recorded, it said, in the nationwide LAPOS registry created in 2019 that added "asylum-seekers/refugees" as a new category of vulnerable persons.
+Last year, seven such incidents were recorded, it said, in the nationwide LAPOS registry in which the affected category of "asylum-seekers/refugees" was added in 2019.

 "A distinction between 'legal' and 'illegal' weapons is not possible on the basis of LAPOS," conceded thr ministry.